Socratica-Org/toolbox/content/demo-days.md

 # How to Find Demoers?

-Written by Anson Yu, Donald Jewkes, Kelly Chong, Vin, Jake Rudolph, and Hudzah
+Written by Anson Yu, Donald Jewkes, Kelly Chong, InternetVin, Jake Rudolph, and Hudzah

 </div>